Tax included and shipping calculated at checkout

 The Labour Machine is a standalone investigation into the Statute of Labourers: who built it, how it worked, and why it produced the Peasants' Revolt thirty years later.
 Written by published historian Simon A. Williams, it follows the lawyers who drafted the legislation, the manorial lords who enforced it, the labourers prosecuted under it, and the judges who collected fines from the very people they had helped to impoverish.

-Act 1 examines what happened in the fields of Suffolk in the summer of 1349, and how the preamble to the Ordinance recast rational economic behaviour as moral failure, recasting workers demanding fair wages as idle and greedy.
+Act 1 examines what happened in the fields of Suffolk in the summer of 1349, and how the preamble to the Ordinance recast rational economic behaviour as moral failure, casting workers who demanded fair wages as idle and greedy.

-Act 2 analyses the machinery itself: the Justices of Labourers (the new judicial office created specifically to enforce the statute), the manorial court as enforcement instrument, and the fine structure that was theoretically symmetrical but operated in one direction in practice.
+Act 2 analyses the machinery itself: the Justices of Labourers, the new judicial office created specifically to enforce the statute, the manorial court as an enforcement instrument, and the fine structure that was theoretically symmetrical but operated in one direction in practice.

 Act 5 draws the lesson forward: the Statute of Labourers as a template, not an anomaly, for how a governing class responds when a crisis hands economic leverage to the people at the bottom of the social order.